Instantly compare current mortgage rates in Alberta for free.

 How much does getting a lower interest rate matter in Alberta?

-Getting the lowest mortgage rate is just one factor.
-The flexibility of your mortgage contract is something to be aware of during negotiations.
+But getting the lowest mortgage rate is just one factor.
+The flexibility of your mortgage contract is something to be aware of during negotiations as well.
 Features such as prepayment privileges, penalties and portability can make a big difference.
 After all, this is a decades-long commitment.

 Is it safe to get a mortgage online?